Gettysburg Foundation Completes Work at Cemetery Ridge

 Gettysburg National Military Park will continue to preserve and upgrade the area in perpetuity.

-About the Gettysburg Foundation and Gettysburg National Military Park
+About the Gettysburg Foundation

 The Gettysburg Foundation is a 501(c)(3) non-profit philanthropic educational organization that operates in partnership with the National Park Service to preserve Gettysburg National Military Park and the Eisenhower National Historic Site, and to educate the public about their significance.